satmonkey/MeteorDL/README.md

 - python > 3.5
 - IP camera with 720p or 1080p resolution

-It has been tested on Linux PC with NVidia GeForce GTX-1080 GPU and Jetson Nano 4GB.
+It has been tested on Linux PC with NVidia GeForce GTX-1080 GPU, Jetson Nano 4GB, and RPi4 4GB.

 ## Installation
 - Install the Tensorflow 2 Object detection API v2: